CompAndSave/hugo-decap-ti/content/posts/how-to-have-a-healthier-halloween.md

 ---
-title: "How to Have a Healthier Halloween"
+title: How to Have a Healthier Halloween
 date: 2017-10-10T13:00:12.000Z
+authors: Jessica Cohen
 slug: how-to-have-a-healthier-halloween
-description: "How to Have a Healthier Halloween"
 featured_image: /blog/images/archive/2017/08/Jessica_Oct_Halloween.jpg
-authors: Jessica Cohen
+description: How to Have a Healthier Halloween
-tags: [Halloween,healthy food,Holiday]
+tags:
+  - Halloween
+  - healthy food
+  - Holiday
 ---
 First, let's start by getting real.
 No kid wants to think about Halloween as a time to be healthy.
 So let's just keep this healthier Halloween business between us, shall we?

 For some parents, Halloween has gotten a little out of hand since they were kids.
 Those who used to come home with a few handfuls of Halloween candy are now seen lugging their kids' loaded pillowcases home, and then watching their children unload mountains of sugar into slightly smaller mounds by candy preference.